Arcadia University Sister Cities Scholarship (see below)

 Charlotte W. Newcombe Foundation Scholarship

-Students can earn up $1,525 USD per year through the campus work-study program.
-Once enrolled at Arcadia University, you will work with the Office of International Affairs and Office of Student Accounts to apply for an on-campus job (if available) and a temporary Social Security Number.
+Students can earn up $1,525 USD per year through the campus employment program.
+Once enrolled at Arcadia University, you will work with Global Engagement and the Office of Career Education to apply for an on-campus job (if available) and a temporary Social Security Number.
 On average, students work between 8-10 hours per week and receive a paycheck for the hours they have worked each month.

 Student loans are available to international students who have a valid U.S. cosigner.
 Such students borrow money through the Wells Fargo Collegiate Loan or the Sallie Mae Smart Option Student Loan.
 Students can borrow up to the annual cost of attendance minus the other financial aid received.
 The programs offer flexible repayment options and borrowers have up to 20 years to repay their loans in some cases.